danvonk/danvonk.github.io/posts/2023-10-04-up-in-naryn.md

 much sign of human life remains a priceless experience for me.

-The aim of the journey was to see Kol'su lake, an alpine lake hidden between the peaks of the central Tian Shan mountain range, which separate Kyrgyzstan from China.
+The aim of the journey was to see Kol'su lake, an alpine lake hidden between the peaks of the central Tian Shan mountain range, which separates Kyrgyzstan from China.
 The lake itself sits at an elevation of 3514 metres.
 The lake itself has an air of mystical quality about it: Kol'su was formed by a seismic event in the 1970s and has no proper outflow.
 Nevertheless water